-Plot: A quick recap of Ash’s progress leads him to bragging about his accomplishments, but he’s quickly brought back down to earth when Misty and Brock point out that Ash has had several advantages such as being handed badges by Misty’s sisters and Brock, gaining their assistance in training and battles and having many of his Pokemon simply follow him instead of being properly caught.
+Plot: A quick recap of Ash’s progress leads him to bragging about his accomplishments, but he’s quickly brought back down to earth when Misty and Brock point out that Ash has had several advantages, such as being handed Badges by Misty’s sisters and Brock, gaining Misty and Brock’s assistance in training and battles, and having many of his Pokemon simply follow him instead of being properly caught.

 A mysterious voice welcomes them into his home, and Ash calls Oak to check up on Krabby.
-He’s delighted to hear that he’s fine, but also devastated to see that Gary has caught a Krabby much bigger than his, and that Gary has caught a grand total of 45 Pokemon so far.
+He’s delighted to hear that it’s fine, but also devastated to see that Gary has caught a Krabby much bigger than his, and Gary has caught a grand total of 45 Pokemon so far.

-The group is stunned to see a talking extinct Pokemon, but Bill explains that he’s actually in a Kabuto costume trying to fully understand the Pokemon; but got stuck within it.
+The group is stunned to see a talking extinct Pokemon, but Bill explains that he’s actually in a Kabuto costume trying to fully understand the Pokemon, but got stuck within it.

-Bill explains that, since the dawn of existence, over 150 Pokemon have been discovered, but there could be an untold amount of Pokemon yet to be found.
-After an inspiring speech about everything and everyone having a purpose and meaning in living, Bill explains that trainers capturing Pokemon is important both for Pokemon trainers and research.
+Bill states that, since the dawn of existence, over 150 Pokemon have been discovered, but there could be an untold amount of Pokemon yet to be found.
+After an inspiring speech about everything and everyone having a purpose and meaning in living, Bill explains that Trainers capturing Pokemon is important both for Pokemon Trainers and research.
 Afterall, many new Pokemon are found by Pokemon Trainers.

 Team Rocket, having been trying to break into the lighthouse to steal Pokemon, is startled by the creature and tries to capture it for themselves.
 James shoots at it with a cannon, causing the Pokemon to lash out and start destroying the lighthouse.
 Bill begs for it to stay while the Pokemon remains under fire, but it refuses and swats Team Rocket away with its tail.
 Bill and the others watch on as the mysterious Pokemon returns to the ocean waters and disappears.